FanDuel Missouri promo code pre-registration: Get up to $400 in bonus bets after signing up, making a $5 wager

 FanDuel Missouri offers $100 in bonus bets during Missouri betting pre-registration, plus an additional $300 in bonus bets if your initial $5 wager wins

-Missouri sports betting will go live on December 1, but pre-registration is available now in the Show Me State.
-The latest FanDuel promo code is offering a sign-up bonus worth up to $400 in bonus bets if you register between now and launch day on Dec.
-1. Users will receive $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
-Those funds could then be wagered on your favorite Missouri sports teams or those outside the state.
+December 1 isn't just the start of the final month of the year, as it's also the date where Missouri sports betting goes live.
+But you don't have to wait until then to hop on the latest FanDuel promo code, which offers up to $400 in bonus bets.
+Pre-registration is available at this very moment for Missouri residents to receive $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
+You simply have to register before Dec.
+1 to activate this promotion.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.